Back to projects

 Mockery trait enforcement

 Test classes that use Mockery must include the MockeryPHPUnitIntegration trait.
-Without it, Mockery’s expectation verification doesn’t run — mocks silently pass even when expectations aren’t met.
+Without it, Mockery’s expectation verification doesn’t run, so mocks silently pass even when expectations aren’t met.
 This is a common footgun that’s hard to notice because tests still pass.

 class UserServiceTest extends TestCase {